-For more information on both conventional and non-conventional therapies for cancer, scroll down the page, post a question or comment and I will reply to you ASAP.
+For more information about HPV, MM or genital warts, scroll down the page, post a question or comment and I will reply ASAP.

 Survivor, Creator, Director PeopleBeatingCancer

 “One of the herb’s key active ingredients — an antioxidant called curcumin — appears to have a quelling effect on the activity of human papillomavirus (HPV)…HPV is a virus that promotes the development of cervical and oral cancer.
 There is no cure, but curcumin may offer a means of future control…”

 “Vitamin D and HPV- A study published in a 2010 edition of “Nature Immunology” found that vitamin D is essential for activating killer T cells of the immune system so they can detect and eliminate invading pathogens, potentially preventing serious infections.
 Killer T cells, which are produced in the thymus gland, have the potential to eliminate viruses such as HPV.
 Further, there are anecdotal reports that vitamin D applied directly to warts suppresses their growth…”

 “Genital warts: found on the external genitalia, in the pubic area, and in the area between the thighs, but can appear inside the vagina and in the anal canal

 “Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tbsp. of oil 1 to 2 times daily, to boost immunity.
 Cold-water fish, such as salmon or halibut, are good sources.
 Omega-3 fatty acids can have a blood-thinning effect, so speak with your doctor if you are taking blood-thinning medications, such as aspirin and Coumadin…”